speekha/httpmocker/README.md

 you can also define your own.

 If your interceptor is disabled, it will not interfere with actual network calls.
-If you choose the mixed mode, requests that can be answered by a predefined scenrio will actually be executed.
+If you choose the mixed mode, requests that can be answered by a predefined scenario will actually be executed.
 Hence the mixed mode: response can come from a scenario file or from an actual HTTP call.

 Finally, the interceptor also has a recording mode.
 This mode allows you to record scenarios without interfering